+You constantly make payments to contractors, suppliers, vendors, and employees (if you have ‘em).
+It’s what you do as a business owner.
 Wouldn’t it be nice to skip cash and checks?
-Instead of using paper to pay people, you can use electronic fund transfers (EFT).
+Instead of using paper to pay people, you can make EFT payments.

-EFT transactions are also referred to as electronic banking.
-Everything is done paper free, so there isn’t a need for cash or paper checks.
+EFT transactions are also known as electronic banking.
+Everything is paperless, so there isn’t a need for cash or paper checks.

-There are many ways to transfer money electronically.
-Below are descriptions of common EFT payments you might use for your business.
+There are a number of ways to transfer money electronically.
+Here are just some common EFT payments you might use for your business.

 Direct deposit lets you electronically pay employees.
-After you run payroll, you will tell your direct deposit service provider how much to deposit in each employee’s bank account.
-Then, the direct deposit provider will put that money in employee accounts on payday.
-Not all employers can make direct deposit mandatory, so make sure you brush up on direct deposit laws.
+After you run payroll, notify your direct deposit service provider of the amount to deposit in each employee’s bank account.
+Then, the direct deposit provider transfers that money to employee accounts on payday.
+Not all employers can make direct deposit mandatory, so brush up on direct deposit laws.

 Wire transfers are a fast way to send money.
-They are typically used for large, infrequent payments.
-You might use wire transfers to pay vendors or to make a large down payment on a building or equipment.
+They are typically used for large, infrequent payments (because there’s a fee).
+You might use wire transfers to pay vendors or make a large down payment on a building or equipment.

 ATMs let you bank without going inside a bank and talking to a teller.
 You can withdraw cash, make deposits, or transfer funds between your accounts.

-Electronic checks are similar to paper checks, but used electronically.
-You will enter your bank account number and routing number to make a payment.
+Electronic checks are similar to paper checks, but they are used electronically.
+You enter your bank account number and routing number to make a payment.

-Pay-by-phone systems let you pay bills or transfer money between accounts over the phone.
+Mobile wallets let you pay bills, transfer money between accounts, or receive payments over the phone.

 Personal computer banking lets you make banking transactions with your computer or mobile device.
 You can use your computer or mobile device to move money between accounts.